 - Served on the National Governors Association Commission on Technology and Adult Education.

-- Member of the Steering Committee for the Commission on the Advancement of Women and Minorities in Science, Engineering and Technology (the “Morella Commission”).
+- Served as a member of the Steering Committee for the Commission on the Advancement of Women and Minorities in Science, Engineering and Technology (the “Morella Commission”).

-- Advisor to BEST: Building Engineering and Science Talent, a public-private partnership which convened practitioners, researchers and policymakers to identify effective practices to develop the technical talent of underrepresented groups in pre-K through higher education and the workplace.
+- Served as an advisor to BEST: Building Engineering and Science Talent, a public-private partnership which convened practitioners, researchers and policymakers to identify effective practices for developing the technical talent of underrepresented groups in pre-K through higher education and the workplace.

 Carol Ann Meares, Vice President for Policy

-- For the U.S. Department of Commerce, coauthored three seminal analytical reports:
+For the U.S. Department of Commerce, she coauthored three seminal analytical reports on the IT workforce:

 - Workforce Globalization in IT Services and Software;